Melanie R. Boudreau

 Email: mel.r.boudreau@gmail.com

-Born and raised in New Brunswick, Canada, Melanie's MSc research focused on predator-community dynamics in Atlantic intertidal ecosystems in the Bay of Fundy.
+Born and raised in New Brunswick, Canada, Melanie has had a passion for wildlife since childhood.
+She obtained a BSc from the University of New Brunswick in 2008, and then did an MSc on predator-community dynamics in Atlantic intertidal ecosystems, graduating in 2012.
 During her PhD, she worked on understanding the way in which predators indirectly impact their prey through study of the iconic Canadian hare-lynx population cycles and spent much of that time working in the beautiful Kluane region of the Yukon.
-From this fundamental ecological foundation, her postdoctoral work now focuses on creating a variety of applied spatial products for collaborators from various state or federal agencies, on taxa ranging from waterfowl to black bears, all of which can help guide decision-making and management.
+After completing her doctoral degree in 2019, she went on to Mississippi State as a postdoctoral associate.
+Her postdoctoral work focused on creating a variety of applied spatial products for collaborators from various state or federal agencies, on taxa ranging from waterfowl to black bears, all of which helped guide decision-making and management.
+As of 2020, she became an Assistant Research Professor and continues to create products for a variety of stakeholders.
+She also loves participating in public outreach opportunities, such as the Skype a Scientist program (https://www.skypeascientist.com/), is heavily involved in student mentorship, and is a strong advocate for mental health in academia and Women in STEM.

 For more information visit: https://melanieboudreau.wixsite.com/research or follow her on Twitter @MelRBoudreau